AhonuiHawaii/yet-another-budget-app/README.md

 Download the latest installer from the [GitHub Releases](../../releases) page.

-Grab the latest Windows installer (`YABA-<version>-setup.exe`), run it, then open YABA from the Start menu or desktop shortcut.
+Grab the latest Windows installer (`YABA-1.7.1-setup.exe`), run it, then open YABA from the Start menu or desktop shortcut.

 If a release is not available yet, you can build the app from source using the instructions near the bottom of this README.